Amukayoung/Data-Binding-D3js/README.md

 # Data-Binding-D3js

-D3JS is used for visualizing data
+In this Setup,I used D3JS is used for visualizing data